-#123movies #fmovies #putlocker #gomovies #solarmovie #soap2day Watch Full Movie Online Free – Based upon a real-life story that happened in the early seventies in which the Chase Manhattan Bank in Gravesend, Brooklyn, was held siege by a bank robber determined to steal enough money for his male lover to undergo a sex change operation.
-On a hot summer afternoon, the First Savings Bank of Brooklyn is held up by Sonny and Sal, two down-and-out characters.
-Although the bank manager and female tellers agree not to interfere with the robbery, Sonny finds that there’s actually nothing much to steal, as most of the cash has been picked up for the day.
-Sonny then gets an unexpected phone call from Police Captain Moretti, who tells him the place is surrounded by the city’s entire police force.
-Having few options under the circumstances, Sonny nervously bargains with Moretti, demanding safe escort to the airport and a plane out of the country in return for the bank employees’ safety.
+Watch: Dog Day Afternoon 1975 123movies, Full Movie Online – Based upon a real-life incident which occurred in August 1972 in which a Chase Manhattan Bank branch in Gravesend, Brooklyn, New York, was held siege by Sonny, a Vietnam veteran turned bank robber determined to steal enough money ($2500) for his “wife” (Leon, a man; the two, were, according to an onscreen TV news report, married in a church by a priest who was defrocked shortly after, although Leon says to the police that Sal is “married and has children”) to undergo a sex change operation.
+(The real life character upon whom Leon is based did, in fact, get the operation.)
+On a hot summer afternoon, Sonny and two cohort, Stevie and Sal, go to rob the (fictional) First Savings Bank of Brooklyn.
+Stevie soon gets nervous and flees.
+Although the bank manager and female tellers agree not to interfere with the robbery, Sonny finds there is not much to steal, as most of the cash has been picked up for the day.
+Sonny then gets an unexpected phone call from Captain Moretti of the NYPD, who tells him the place is surrounded by the city’s entire police force.
+Having few options under the circumstances, Sonny nervously bargains with Moretti, demanding safe escort to the airport and a plane out of the country in return for the bank employees’ safety..

 Plot: Based on the true story of would-be Brooklyn bank robbers John Wojtowicz and Salvatore Naturale.
 Sonny and Sal attempt a bank heist which quickly turns sour and escalates into a hostage situation and stand-off with the police.
 As Sonny’s motives for the robbery are slowly revealed and things become more complicated, the heist turns into a media circus.

-Smart Tags: #heist #shot_in_the_forehead #hostage #robbery #hostage_situation #fbi_agent #airport #robbery_gone_wrong #robbery_goes_wrong #arrest #shot_in_the_head #asking_for_forgiveness #reference_to_barry_goldwater #reference_to_howard_johnson’s_restaurant #telephone #dictating_one’s_will #theft #bank_robbery #based_on_true_story #national_film_registry #one_day_time_span
+Smart Tags: #heist #hostage_situation #shot_in_the_forehead #bank_robbery #gay #hostage #robbery #fbi_agent #airport #mob #robbery_gone_wrong #robbery_goes_wrong #arrest #shot_in_the_head #asking_for_forgiveness #reference_to_barry_goldwater #reference_to_howard_johnson’s_restaurant #telephone #dictating_one’s_will #theft #police_officer

 Original Language en